 Second, the training must be simple enough to acquire quickly and retain.
 Performing CPR is a task that is seldom practiced in real life by the lay public; even professional rescuers perform CPR at a much lower frequency than other procedures, such as measuring blood pressure or gaining intravenous access.

 Given that mandatory retraining occurs usually on an annual or biannual basis, it becomes difficult to deliver compressions accurately.

 Third, fatigue during CPR is a major factor.
 Studies show that the rescuer’s ability to deliver effective chest compressions decreases significantly in as little as a minute after initiation.
 It is for this reason that the AHA recommends that rescuers be rotated out of providing compressions every two minutes during a cardiac arrest.

-Finally, trying to deliver effective manual chest compressions during patient extrication and transport is extremely difficult.
+Finally, trying to deliver effective manual chest compressions during patient extrication and transport is extremely difficult and dangerous for unrestrained EMS personnel who attempt to perform chest compressions in the patient care compartment of a moving ambulance.
 Maintaining body and arm position while in motion is impractical and can harm the rescuer.